How to Disable and Stop firewalld on CentOS or Rocky Linux

 sudo systemctl disable firewalld

-To prevent other services from activating firewalld, mask firewalld from other services on the system:
+3. Other active services can reactivate firewalld.
+To prevent other services from activating it, mask firewalld from other services on the system:

 sudo systemctl mask --now firewalld

-This creates a symbolic link (symlink) from the firewalld service to /dev/null.
+The command creates a symlink from the firewalld service to /dev/null.
+The firewall status switches to masked.

 Conclusion